The Amazing Coconut

 Who doesn’t love the combination of sweet and salty?
 Throw in some healthy fat and you have the perfect combo.
 Since my family doesn’t eat grains or potatoes (due to specific health issues), potato chips and crackers are out (besides not healthy), peanuts and M&M’s have been long gone and granola is just a fond memory.

 So what do we do when we want a quick snack that is actually good for us?
 It’s my craving buster –Sweet~N~Salty Coconut Chips.
-They are so easy to make and they satisfy the want for sweet (coconut is naturally sweet), salty, (I add sea salt), and the healthy fats fills me up with nourishing energy.
+They are so easy to make and they satisfy the want for sweet (coconut is naturally sweet), salt, (I add sea salt), and the healthy fats fill me up with nourishing energy.

 Why Coconut So Good For You